inside.ewu.edu

 Notes: Students may repeat once for a total of 8 credits.
 If a student fails PSYC 493, the course may be repeated only once; students have a maximum of one repeat.

-This course introduces students to professional human service settings through shadowing a professional in the community.
+Introduces students to professional human service settings through shadowing a professional in the community.

 PSYC 495.
 INTERNSHIP.
 1-15 Credits.